|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 = h (Fp)

-(dE) = change in particle energy [(dE) is positive for photon absorption, (dE) is negative for photon emission];
+(dE) = change in particle energy [(dE) is positive for photon emission, (dE) is negative for photon absorption];

 |Fp| = photon frequency

 Thus to the extent that stable particles exhibit discrete energy states photon energies are also discrete.